-Category Archives: Tranquility Bay
+Category Archives: Tranquility Bay Resort

 With Stone Crab Season officially under way, we’re really looking forward to this Saturday’s 2nd Annual Stone Crab Eating Contest, a celebration of that special delicacy that we all hold so dear.
 You’ve only got a few days left to register for this “tasty test of crab-consuming capacity,” sponsored by the Keys Fisheries Market & Marina.
 Just a short ride away from our Marathon, Florida hotel, this contest is worth leaving the room for.

 Entrants must be 18 years or older (with apologies to your crab-loving toddler) and pay a $25.00 entrance fee, a small price for all the succulent claw meat you can consume.